iandunn/time-blocker/readme.md

 also fun way to play around w/ modern stuff like web componentes, local storage, progressive web app, offline support, manifest

+Example workflow:

+1. Create a template for what a typical Monday looks like by creating time blocks for
+1. On Monday morning, load that template into the day's schedule, then adjust it for any ways that this Monday varies from a typical one.
+1.

 ## Screenshots